slowernews/hamster-system/README.md

         Shortcut to INBOX folder
         Shortcut to CURRENT folder

-        If you use it often (in theory you don't, they are archived projects):
-        Shortcut to ARCHIVE folder
+        A shortcut to archive is not needed, that's the place for dormant projects.

-- and some *temporary* desktop shortcuts to specific folders that you use a lot.
+- and sometimes *temporary* shortcuts to very active folders.